 Indeed, Official London Theatre’s Matthew Amer said of the show: “Not an opportunity to hit the audience’s collective funny bone with a cudgel is missed, whether it be Graham Linehan’s script, which mixes the simplicity of Airplane-style gags with knowing digs at the audience’s expense, or Sean Foley’s inspired direction, which wrings every ounce of slapstick humour and physical comedy out of his impressive cast.”

-Visitors to central London hotels will only have a short time to book tickets to see this production so as soon as the information is available they should do just that.
+Visitors to The Montcalm Hotels will only have a short time to book tickets to see this production so as soon as the information is available they should do just that.

 The Vaudeville Theatre shouldn’t provide too many problems in getting to as it is situated in the middle of the West End with plenty of Tube stops nearby, such as Leicester Square, Covent Garden, Charing Cross and Temple.